kmclaughlin/kmclaughlin.github.io/projects/NI property analysis/NI_property_analysis_cleaning.md

 As expected that cleaned up the towns nicely too.

 The last one that looks off is the central heating and the garage columns.
-They are small enough that we can look and the unique values directly.
+They are small enough that we can look at the unique values directly.

 ```python